Tualatin Valley’s Winemakers

 In 1980, attorney John Platt and Elizabeth Furse, who served as congresswoman in the United State House of Representatives from 1993-1999, purchased a farm in the rural community of Helvetia.
 When the time came to plant crops, they decided to plant wine grapes.

-Bertony Faustin, owner of the Abbey Creek Vineyards, is passionate about wine.
+Bertony Faustin, owner of the Abbey Creek Winery, is passionate about wine.
 Using grapes grown on the estate vineyard, Bertony has been producing and selling his Abbey Creek wines since 2008.